-- State Medicaid manuals, administrative codes, and manuals for fee-for-service policies were reviewed between late May and early September 2023. - CCHP only counts states as providing reimbursement if official and explicit Medicaid documentation was found confirming they are reimbursing FQHCs specifically for a certain modality.
-A broad statement that all providers are reimbursed or any originating site is eligible without an explicit reference to FQHCs was considered insufficient. - COVID-19 emergency policies are not included in CCHP's reporting.
-Only permanent policies are accounted for. - A state Medicaid program was counted as reimbursing FQHCs even if they do so in a very limited way, such as only for mental health.
+- State Medicaid manuals, administrative codes, and manuals for fee-for-service policies were reviewed between late January and early April 2024. - CCHP only counts states as providing reimbursement if official and explicit Medicaid documentation was found confirming they are reimbursing FQHCs specifically for a certain modality.
+A broad statement that all providers are reimbursed or any originating site is eligible without an explicit reference to FQHCs was considered insufficient. - A state Medicaid program was counted as reimbursing FQHCs even if they do so in a very limited way, such as only for mental health.